covrig/homeassistant-trackermap/README.md

 ## Features
 * Date filters: day, period;
+* One or more devices in the same time;
 * Markers: on/off;
 * Polylines: on/off;
 * Heatmap: +/- radius, +/- intensity, opacity, gradient color;